-PD36: What is the risk that the details of libe publicly known? cense that have been awarded will not Lack of transparency around the license of area, date of award, duration of license, work program, or the commodity being illegal mining (e.g., mine outside the license to exploit of non-approved minerals), an officials to ignore these activities. social and environmental obligations, produced) creates opportunities for se area, beyond the license period, and PD36 and RA2 RA2: What is the risk that information ab awarded is not legally available? out a particular license that has been Freedom of information laws, and implet transparency over past decision-making public officials 185 . · · · · · · · · · · · · · · · · · · · Likelihood Score: 3.4 Reason(s) Opportunity: 4 Opportunity is high because there details of license will be available a 186 .
-Information relating to the succes details are not publicly available. nd accessible for public request Accountability: 4 Accountability is low because MME official will not have obligation to share information of license with public because the Freedom of Information Law is not available yet in Cambodia.
+PD36: What is the risk that the details of li be publicly known? cense that have been awarded will not Lack of transparency around the license d area, date of award, duration of license, work program, or the commodity being illegal mining (e.g., mine outside the licens to exploit of non-approved minerals), and officials to ignore these activities. social and environmental obligations, produced) creates opportunities for se area, beyond the license period, and PD36 and RA2 RA2: What is the risk that information ab awarded is not legally available? out a particular license that has been Freedom of information laws, and impler transparency over past decision-making public officials 185 .
+Likelihood Score: 3.4 Reason(s) Opportunity: 4 Opportunity is high because there is no evidence suggesting that details of license will be available and accessible for public request 186 .
+Information relating to the successful applicant and related license details are not publicly available.
+Accountability: 4 Accountability is low because MME official will not have obligation to share information of license with public because the Freedom of Information Law is not available yet in Cambodia.
 This law is currently being drafted by the government 187 .
 Therefore, MME or authority currently do not have accountability to provide the public with access to this information.
-Integrity: 3 Integrity of MME and DMEM staff(s) is s medium.
+Integrity: 3 to this information.
+Integrity of MME and DMEM staff(s) is medium.
 (See Risk 2: PD17) Impact Score: 2.8 Reason(s) Scale: 4 Scale of malpractice could be large.
 (F Refer to Risk 12: RA13) Consequence: 3 Consequence is medium.
 (Refer to Ris sk 12: RA13) Duration: 2 Duration of impact is short.
-(Refer to I Risk 12: RA13) Assessment Likelihood x Impact = 3.8 x 2.8 Total score e: 11
+(Refer to F Risk 12: RA13) Assessment Likelihood x Impact = 3.8 x 2.8 Total score e: 11